 If you’re found guilty of a criminal offense in conjunction with a traffic ticket, you’ll have much more than fines, fees and points to worry about – the state aggressively prosecutes criminal driving offenses.
 You could end up spending time behind bars or on probation with a criminal conviction, and that can affect your entire future.

-If you get a traffic ticket in New York, the first thing you need to do is lawyer up.
-You need someone fighting in your corner; someone who will ensure that nobody violates your legal rights.
+If you get a traffic ticket in New York, call me now!
+You need someone fighting in your corner, someone who will ensure that nobody violates your legal rights and ensure that you have a best chance of beating your traffic ticket.
 My cellphone is always on.
 It doesn’t matter what time you call.
-I know that you don’t want to talk to an answering service or wait for a lawyer’s secretary to get back to you when it’s convenient.
+I know you don’t want to talk to an answering service or wait for a lawyer’s secretary to get back to you when it’s convenient.
 Call me at 917-856-1247 or email me now.
-You don’t have the luxury of time, and I can help you quickly.
+You don’t have the luxury of time and I can help you quickly.

 4.7 out of 5 stars